 The SNOMED CT Document Library at http://snomed.org/doc provides access to detailed specifications of SNOMED CT design and release file formats.
-The library also provides access to related standards and guidelines as well as some more informal papers and draft materials.
+The library also provides access to related standards and guidelines.
 These documents are available as online web browsable pages and/or as downloadable PDF files.
-In most cases, updated versions of the documents are released every six months to coincide with the International release dates at end of January and July.